EverythingOpenSource/our-community/working-groups.md

 regularly, share resources, document processes, collaborate on projects, and support each other's growth.
-Whether you write code, design interfaces, write documentation, or build communities, there is a workgroup for you.
+Whether you write code, design interfaces, write documentation, or build communities, there is a Working Group for you.

 ---

 ## 📌 How Working Groups Work

-Each workgroup has its own GitHub repository where everything happens.
+Each Working Group has its own GitHub repository where everything happens.
 Inside you will find:

-- A clear description of the workgroup's focus and goals
+- A clear description of the Working Group's focus and goals
 - Information on how to join and who leads the group
 - Meeting notes and schedules
 - Resources, tools, and learning materials